New to the custom saber world

 What can you buy with your money? $59 - $1000

-At $59 the Kyojin features light and sound, not as bright and not as loud, 0 customizability and no color changing functions - it is a very basic saber, generally recommended for kids because of its smaller size.
+At $59 the Kyojin features light and sound, not as bright and not as loud, 0 customizability and no color changing functions - it is a very basic saber, generally recommended for kids because of its smaller size - it takes 7/8 blades

-At $79 You have the Maverick V1 a nicer looking hilt with the functions of the Kyojin.
+At $79 You have the Maverick V1 a nicer looking hilt with the functions of the Kyojin it takes 7/8 blades

-At $89 you have the Maverick v2 which is an amazing duel worthy saber featuring a very bright general LED and loud sounds.
+At $89 you have the Maverick v2 which is an amazing duel worthy saber featuring a very bright general LED and loud sounds, it also takes 1 inch blades.
 The body is made out of one piece of aircraft grade Aluminum with only a removable pommel and a mounted chassis to the body providing extra strength.
 The downside is the soundboard which is not as sensitive compared to the higher end sabers.

 At $139 you have the successor the Maverick V3 which is similar to the v2 but with the exception of RGB color changing so you can choose you favourite colors on the go.
 A coupler can also be used to join 2 Maverick hilts to have a double bladed Darth maul style lightsaber.